Thursday, 9 June 2011

 How to choose a yoga holiday.

-A yoga holiday is a great opportunity to enhance your yoga practice or immerse yourself in it for the first time.
+A yoga holiday or retreat is a great opportunity to enhance your yoga practice or immerse yourself more fully in it for the first time.
 There are, though, some questions you need to ask yourself to make sure you end up in the right place, with the right teacher, at the right level of practice.

 Holiday or retreat?